-Technique is the physical control and coordination needed to play an insrument or sing.
-It involves position, effeciency of motion and effort, as well as exercises to develop specfic skills.
+Technique is the physical control and coordination needed to play an instrument or sing.
+It involves position, efficiency of motion and effort, as well as exercises to develop specific skills.

 Technique is the physical side of the instrument.
 Beginning with fundamentals like fingering hand position.

 For guitar one aspect is using a pick, the pick hold and the picking motion.

 Fingerstyle on the ukulele and guitar can and should also be explored.

 Strength, independence, coordination and endurance need to be developed for the both the right and left hand, regardless whether using a pick or fingerstyle, or the hybrid technique of pick and fingers.

 All aspects of right and left hand technique can developed through a series of graduated exercises to develop this strength, independence, coordination and endurance.
 The mechanical emphasis is just the beginning.
 Once you have a grip on the physical skills, you graduate into musical technique.
 Scales, arpeggios, intervals and sequences are all explored through the six essential fingering principles.
 The goal of these studies is to give you the control you need to play what you hear.